hemant4494/AI/Home.md

 * "Incorporating AI in K-12 CS", webinar presented by CS For All, May 30, 2019, at 7:30 pm Eastern time. [(link)]( http://air.adobeconnect.com/bobby/ )

 * "How Should K-12 Students Experience AI?"
-Presentation at AIAED 2019 (Artificial Intelligence + Adaptive Education), Beijing, China, May 24-25, 2019.
+Presentation at AIAED 2019 (Artificial Intelligence + Adaptive Education), Beijing, China, May 24-25, 2019. [(extended abstract)](https://github.com/touretzkyds/ai4k12/raw/master/documents/Touretzky-AIAED-2019-extended.pdf)

 * "An AI Curriculum in the K12 Classroom -- Preparing Students for the Future", panel discussion at the [10th Annual ASU+GSV Summit](https://www.asugsvsummit.com) (April 8-10, 2019) in San Diego, CA.